matthew-ding/matthew-ding.github.io/_pages/about.md

 I am broadly interested in theoretical computer science research.
 I am currently working on proving complexity results of quantum Hamiltonians.
 In the past I've worked on combinatorial graph algorithms, distributed protocols, and streaming algorithms.

+I'm currently applying for **Ph.D. programs for Fall 2025 entry!** I'm happy to chat with anybody, feel free to reach out!

 Manuscripts
 ======